 I think “Roller Nights” has Earnest lyrics and Slick music, and “Hold Me Again” has Slick lyrics and Earnest music.
 They also transcend all three vibes from the back catalogue.

 On “Roller Nights”, his moody keys arrangement sets up a lyric that honours teen love.
-Henson lets the simple chords, or pedal points with one key note adding tension, do all the lifting.
+Francis lets the simple chords, or pedal points with one key note adding tension, do all the lifting.
 The music is poised, but the lyrics are heart-on-sleeve.

 With “Hold Me Again”, the lyrics are an extension of the fun-loving instrumental.
 Every session player said the same word about it: “party”.
 Engineers Anthony Cenerini (recording, mixing) and Andrew Downton (mastering) turned this one up to 11 in the chorus!
-The music lets it all hang out, but the lyrics make it sound like Henson’s been there a hundred times already and just wants to “loosen the load”.
+The music lets it all hang out, but the lyrics make it sound like Francis has been there a hundred times already and just wants to “loosen the load”.

 Both songs have two-note guitar riffs supporting the entire arrangement.
 Root, fifth, root, fifth.
 Earnest, Slick.